sandeepsa1/dsa/01 Graph Theory/29-cycle-detection-sort-and-graph-properties/README.md

 4. <b>Find the Town Judge</b>: In a town of n people, there is exactly one person who is trusted by everyone else but trusts no one.
 Find the town judge.
 5. <b>Minimum Height Trees</b>: Given a tree of n nodes labeled from 0 to n-1, find all possible root nodes of a minimum height tree.
 6. <b>Number of Connected Components in an Undirected Graph</b>: Given an undirected graph with n nodes and a list of edges, find the number of connected components.
+7. <b>Course Schedule</b>: There are numCourses courses you have to take, numbered from 0 to numCourses-1.
+Some courses have prerequisites.
+Determine if it is possible to finish all courses.